angelovangel/nxf-kraken2/README.md

 ## Choosing a `kraken2` and/or `kaiju` database

 ### `--kraken_db`
-An absolute path to a previously downloaded kraken database (`*.tgz`) file can be passed, as well as an ftp path (`ftp://...`).
-See the [kraken2 homepage](https://ccb.jhu.edu/software/kraken2/index.shtml?t=downloads) for a list of avalable pre-built databases.
+An absolute path to a folder containing a kraken2 database.
+See the [kraken2 homepage](https://ccb.jhu.edu/software/kraken2/index.shtml?t=downloads) or [Ben Langmead's collection](https://benlangmead.github.io/aws-indexes/k2) for a list of avalable pre-built databases.
 These databases have the required Bracken files included (for read lengths 50, 100, 150, 200 and 250).
 Take care to use the correct `--readlen` parameter according to your reads data.

 *Note: although still controversial, [recent work](https://www.biorxiv.org/content/10.1101/2020.03.27.012047v1) has shown that kraken2 may be performing better than QIIME in the analysis of 16S amplicons.*

 ### `--kaiju_db`
 This argument can be one of `refseq, progenomes, viruses, plasmids, fungi, nr, nr_euk, mar` or `rvdb`.
-When this parameter is used, a source database and the taxonomy files are downloaded from the NCBI FTP server, converedt them into a protein database and indexed (kaiju-makedb).
+When this parameter is used, a source database and the taxonomy files are downloaded from the NCBI FTP server, converted into a protein database and indexed (kaiju-makedb).
 Check the memory and space requirements [here](https://github.com/bioinformatics-centre/kaiju#creating-the-reference-database-and-index) before using.

 ## References